Install zymtrace profiler

 Collection Agent Configuration

-By default, the collection agent is set to `zymtrace-ui.zymtrace.svc.cluster.local:80.
+By default, the collection agent is set to zymtrace-gateway.zymtrace.svc.cluster.local:80

-Remember that the collection agent should point to your UI/gateway service.
+Remember that the collection agent should point to the zymtrace gateway service.
 If you're installing the profiling agent on a different cluster than the one hosting the backend services, you'll need to modify this setting.
 In this case, we recommend downloading the configuration file first.

 curl -O https://helm.zystem.io/k8s-manifests/profiler/zymtrace-profiler.yaml